-All outings and excursions must be risk managed by the educator before they take place and documented on the Excusion Risk Management Plan form.
+All outings and excursions must be risk managed by the educator before they take place and documented within a Excusion Risk Assessment document.
 Examples of excursions include; attending LINK, visiting other educators residence/venue, schools, parks, indoor venues and non regular excursion and outing.
-A copy of the risk management plan is kept at the educator residence/venue and is made available to parents/guardians if requested.
-Risk management plans must be completed are also completed for the transportation of children to and from all school/kindergarten venues.
+A copy of the risk assessment documents are kept at the educator residence/venue and is made available to parents/guardians if requested.
+Risk assessment documents must be completed for the transportation of children to and from all school/kindergarten venues.

-Authorisation for Excursions and Outings;
+Authorisation for Excursions and Outings.